jelix/saml-module/README_lizmap.md

 =============

 Go to the administration pages of Lizmap with your browser, you will see a new menu entry "SAML configuration".
-Click on this item and then you'll fill different forms to configure the SAML access.
+Click on this item, then you'll fill different forms to configure the SAML access.